 Upon receipt of a "Contributor" or higher performance appraisal rating on the officer's performance appraisal, an officer will be moved to the next salary step on the Salary Schedule, as indicated in Appendix 1, effective on the officer's anniversary date.
-An officer who has reached the maximum step on the Salary Schedule, shall receive three percent (3%) of his/her current hourly base wage, paid to the employee in a lump sum on his/her paycheck, less normal deductions.
+An officer who has reached the maximum step on the Salary Schedule, shall receive five percent (5%) of his/her current hourly base wage, paid to the employee in a lump sum on a separate check, less normal deductions.

-3. In the event an officer disagrees with the performance appraisal, the officer may within ten (10) calendar days request a meeting with the Chief of Police or his designee to discuss the performance appraisal.
+3. In the event an officer receives a performance evaluation that the officer believes is inaccurate, incomplete, less than warranted, and/or does not adequately represent his/her true performance, the officer may within ten (10) calendar days request a meeting with the Chief of Police or his designee to discuss the performance appraisal.
 The review will be held within ten (10) calendar days of the written request by the officer.
 The Chief of Police will respond to the officer within ten (10) calendar days.
 Within five (5) calendar days of the Chief of Police's response, an "Unsatisfactory" performance appraisal rating may be appealed to a panel made up of one (1) employee from the Human Resources department, one (1) AIRPORT AUTHORITY management employee and two (2) officers selected by the AAPOPA.
 The ruling of the panel shall be final with any tie decided in favor of the AIRPORT AUTHORITY.

-- 4. If an officer's performance is assessed as an "Unsatisfactory", that officer will be given ninety (90) calendar days to improve his/her performance to at least a "Contributor".
+- 4. If an officer's performance is assessed as an "Unsatisfactory", that officer will be placed on a performance improvement plan and given ninety (90) calendar days to improve his/her performance to at least a "Contributor".
 At the end of this ninety (90) calendar days, the officer's immediate Supervisor will re-assess the officer's performance.
-If the performance has been improved to at least a "Contributor", the officer will be moved to the next salary step on the Salary Schedule, effective the date of this re-assessment.
-Failure to achieve at least a "Contributor" rating at the end of this ninety (90) calendar day period, will result in disciplinary action, which may be grieved through Article 13, Grievance Procedure. - 5.
+If the performance has been improved to at least a "Contributor", the officer will be moved to the next salary step on the Salary Schedule, effective on the date of this ninety (90) calendar day period, will result in disciplinary action, which may be grieved through Article 13, Grievance Procedure. - 5.
 The Chief of Police or his designee may extend the performance improvement period from ninety (90) calendar days up to one hundred and eighty (180) calendar days.